The Best Vegan Breakfast Burrito

 Jaclyn: “Wow!!!
 These were AMAZING!
 It takes time to roast the potatoes then cook the tofu mixture but sooooo worth it and the bonus is, I have two burritos that were leftover and now in the freezer for a quick weekday breakfast!

-Just wrap the prepared burritos in tin foil, and place in a ziploc bag in the freezer.
+Wrap each of the prepared burritos individually in aluminum foil, then place them into a ziploc bag in the freezer.
+I can fit around 4-5 burritos per gallon sized bag.

 These are literally the best breakfast burritos I have ever eaten!